-Open up all your images - make sure you know which one corresponds to what exposure time.
-How do your images fit with your hypothesis?
-In the example above we hypothesized that a longer exposure time would give a better quality image - is this true?
+Open up all your images, using Salsa J and/or GIMP !
 Is the comet easy to identify in the images?
 Can you identify the comet?
 If you need help finding the 'fuzzy' blob, then remember you can use the finder chart which you downloaded from Heavens Above to help pinpoint where it is.